The Learnable Typewriter: A Generative Approach to Text Analysis: The Learnable Typewriter

 \section{The Learnable Typewriter}

-Given a collection of text lines {written} using consistent font or handwriting, our goal is to learn the shape of all the characters it contains as well as a deep network that can predict the exact way these characters were used to generate any input text line.
-Since complete supervision (\ie, the position and shape of every character used in a document) for such a task would be extremely costly to obtain, we propose to proceed in an analysis-by-synthesis fashion and to build on sprite-based unsupervised image decomposition approaches~\cite{smirnov_marionette_2021,monnier_unsupervised_2021} which jointly learn {a set of} character images - called \textit{sprites} - and a network that transforms and positions them on a canvas {in order} to reconstruct input lines.
-Because the definition of sprites can be ambiguous, we introduce a complementary weak-supervision from line-level transcriptions.
+Given a collection of text lines written using consistent font or handwriting, our goal is to learn the shape of all the characters it contains and a deep network that predicts the exact way these characters were used to generate any input text line.
+Since complete supervision (\ie, the position and shape of every character used in a document) for such a task would be extremely costly to obtain, we propose to proceed in an analysis-by-synthesis fashion and to build on sprite-based unsupervised image decomposition approaches~\cite{smirnov_marionette_2021,monnier_unsupervised_2021} which jointly learn a set of character images - called \textit{sprites} - and a network that transforms and positions them on a canvas in order to reconstruct input lines.
+Due to the potential ambiguity in the definition of sprites, we introduce a complementary weak-supervision from line-level transcriptions.